 I am a social scientist and researcher primarily interested in both persuasion as well as quantitative research methods.
 I received my Ph.D. with honors form the Eindhoven University of Technology, Eindhoven, the Netherlands.
 Next, I worked as a postdoctoral researcher at the Aalto school of Economics, Aalto, Finland.
-Afterwards I worked for 2 years as an ssistant professor of Statistics and Research Methods at the University of Tilburg.
+Afterwards I worked for 2 years as an assistant professor of Statistics and Research Methods at the University of Tilburg.
 I have previously (during my Ph.D. work) worked as a research scientist at Philips Research, Eindhoven, the Netherlands and as a distinguished visiting scholar at the CHIMe lab of Stanford University, Stanford CA, USA.
+I have also worked as an assistant professor in Artificial Intelligence (AI) at the Radboud University Nijmegen where I was the track leader of a master track called “Web and Language”.
+I (amongst other courses) was responsible for a course on AI techniques on the web called “AI at the Webscale”.

-At the end of 2012 my first book called “Digitale Verleiding” (sorry, in Dutch) was published.
+At the end of 2012 my first book called “Digitale Verleiding” (since 2015 also available in English here) was published.
 It is currently in its 5th print, and still going strong.
-I am expecting the book to be published in English on the US market by September 2014.
+The book is also available in English under the title: “Persuasion Profiling, how the internet knows what makes you tick.”

 My prime research interest are: